aquasecurity/starboard/docs/settings.md

 and Secrets named after the plugin.
 For example, Trivy configuration is stored in the ConfigMap and Secret named `starboard-trivy-config`.

-The `starboard install` command ensures the `starboard` ConfigMap and the `starboard` Secret in the `starboard` namespace with default settings.
-Similarly, the operator ensures the `starboard` ConfigMap and the `starboard` Secret in the `OPERATOR_NAMESPACE`.

 You can change the default settings with `kubectl patch` or `kubectl edit` commands.
 For example, by default Trivy displays vulnerabilities with all severity levels (`UNKNOWN`, `LOW`, `MEDIUM`, `HIGH`, `CRITICAL`).
 However, you can display only `HIGH` and `CRITICAL` vulnerabilities by patching the `trivy.severity` value in the `starboard-trivy-config`